hdlugas/pycompound/README.md

    np.ndarray: N x 2 numpy array
 """

-# Cntroid spectrum by merging close m/z peaks
+# Centroid spectrum by merging close m/z peaks
 centroid_spectrum(spec, window_size)
 """
 Centroid a spectrum by merging ion fragments that are 'close' with respect to m/z value